dalikewara/dalikewara.github.io/docs/ecosystem/uwais/what-is.md

 import { symbol } from '@site/src/symbol.js';

-# What is Uwais? 🤔
+# What Is Uwais? 🤔

 Uwais—formerly named ayapingping—is a standard project structure generator to build applications that follow Clean Architecture and Feature-Driven Design concept in various programming languages